Kshriva1/Visualizing-Gender-Cap-in-College-Degrees/README.md

 Randal Olson, a data scientist at University of Pennsylvania, has cleaned the data set and made it available on his personal website.The dataset is available here.

 Randal compiled this data set to explore the gender gap in STEM fields, which stands for science, technology, engineering, and mathematics.
-This gap is reported on often in the[news](https://www.google.com/search?hl=en&gl=us&tbm=nws&authuser=0&q=gender+gap+stem&oq=gender+gap+stem&gs_l=news) and [not everyone agrees](https://www.pbs.org/newshour/economy/making-sense/truth-women-stem-careers) that there is a gap.
+This gap is reported on often in the [news](https://www.google.com/search?hl=en&gl=us&tbm=nws&authuser=0&q=gender+gap+stem&oq=gender+gap+stem&gs_l=news) and [not everyone agrees](https://www.pbs.org/newshour/economy/making-sense/truth-women-stem-careers) that there is a gap.

 In this project, I have explored how we can communicate the nuanced narrative of gender gap using effective data visualization.